squashql/squashql/README.md

 java project a `QueryEngine` and `Datasatore` by picking the correct implementations.
 Then declare a bean that returns the `QueryEngine` instance.

-Find a ready-to-use example with Apache Sparlk and Spring Boot [here]().TODO
+Find a ready-to-use example with Apache Spark and Spring Boot [here](https://github.com/paulbares/aitm-sandbox).

 #### Apache Spark